Citizenship and Naturalization|Employment-based Immigrant Visas|Family Immigration|Non-Immigrant Visas (Work-Authorized)|PERM Labor Certification

 University of Wisconsin at Madison (B.A., English)

-NICOLE SIMON is the Managing Partner of Landau, Hess, Simon & Choi.
-She represents individuals and businesses in all facets of immigration matters, including employment-based nonimmigrant and immigrant visas, family-based cases, and naturalization.
+Nicole is the Managing Partner of Landau, Hess, Simon, Choi & Doebley.
+She represents businesses and individuals in all areas of immigration law, including employment-based nonimmigrant and immigrant visas, family-based cases, and naturalization.
 Among Nicole’s clients are colleges, universities, hospitals, non-profits, and large and small private employers.
 Her practice includes counseling employers on I-9 and related employer compliance issues.
-Nicole has presented on business and family immigration topics at American Immigration Lawyers Association (AILA) local and national conferences and has lectured on immigration options for foreign national students, physicians and researchers to universities and professional scientific organizations.
-Nicole is listed in The Best Lawyers in America.